 About the Spirit in the believer’s life

 The Holy Spirit is co-equal with the father and the Son, and indwells all true believers.
-His role is to bring glory to Jesus Christ, thus making Jesus Christ central in all things.
+We believe his role is to bring glory to Jesus Christ, thus making Jesus Christ central in all things.
 The Spirit works to illuminate believers’ minds to grasp the truth of the Bible, producing in them his fruit, granting them his gifts and empowering them for service.
 He grants his gifts for the purpose of service, not self indulgence.
 Their use is determined—not by personal desire for fulfilment, or satisfaction— but by the principle of building the church.
 Not every gift of the Spirit is given to the church at every moment of its life, only those necessary for building Christ’s body.

 About the church

-The visible church is the gathering of believers around Christ in his word.
+We believe the visible church is the gathering of believers around Christ in his word.
 It is a community of people intended by God to bear witness to him and actively seek the extension of his rule.
 Within its community both men and women are to seek proper expression of their gifts as they work to build the church in love.
 The Bible makes clear that in church leadership, as in marriage, the roles of men and women are not interchangeable.
 We are committed to expressing the differences within relationships of mutual dependence.

 Read more: Meet the staff